Black-Scholes in a CEV random environment: Model and main results

 \subsection{CEV randomisation}

 As mentioned above, this paper is a first step towards the introduction of `random environment' into the realm of option pricing, and we believe that, seeing it `at work' through a specific, yet non-trivial, example, will speak for its potential prowess.
 We assume from now on that $\Vv$ corresponds to the distribution of the random variable generated, at some time~$t$, by the solution to the CEV stochastic differential equation $\D Y_u = \xi Y_u^{p}\D B_u$, $Y_0=y_0>0$ where $p\in\RR$, $\xi>0$ and $B$ is a standard Brownian motion, independent of~$W$.
 The CEV process~\cite{BL12, Jeanblanc} is the unique strong solution to this stochastic differential equation, up to the stopping time $\tau^Y_0:=\inf_{u>0}\{Y_u=0\}$.
 The behaviour of the process after~$\tau^Y_0$ depends on the value of~$p$, and shall be discussed below.
 We let $\Gamma(n;x):=\Gamma(n)^{-1}\int_0^x t^{n-1}\E^{-t}\D t$ denote the normalised lower incomplete Gamma function, and $\mm_t := \PP(Y_t=0) = \PP(\Vv = 0)$ represent the mass at the origin.
-Straightforward computations show that, whenever the origin is an absorbing boundary, the density $\zeta_p(y) \equiv \mathbb{P}(Y_t\in\D y)/\D y$ is norm decreasing and ($\eta$ defined in~\eqref{eq:constantsCEV})
+Define the constants